peak8/rhubarb-pi/DOCKER-REFERENCE.md

 The reference image for most apps should start with Node:17.4-buster-slim, but there are cases where this image won't be sufficient (i.e. Zwave app).
 Each application should test reference images and document results, starting with the smallest image.

 Each app should expose port 6769 at a minimum, even if only to provide a welcome message or info message.
+A docker-compose file will map system ports to 6769.

 # Building Docker Images